nikthink/nikthink.net/content/_index.md

 here are places you can contact me, and a list of accounts on other websites/apps.

-i prefer being contacted by [plaintext](https://useplaintext.email/) email, and that people separate messages in email threads with mathing subjects;
+i prefer being contacted by [plaintext](https://useplaintext.email/) email, and that people separate messages in email threads with matching subjects;
 but if you are allergic to emails then send me a message on discord, or failing that too, on the other places listed here.